~ Frequently Asked Questions ~

 Q: I am a SSG who is 40 years old.
 Can I apply?

 A: The age standard is: Be at least 21 years old, but not more than 35 years old at time of selection (waiver authorized to age 45).
 Your waiver will be evaluated at USAREC after a review of your entire application.
-No age waivers authorized for SMs over 45 years of age.
+Age waivers authorized for SMs over 45 years of age on case by case.

 Q: I only have 18 months until ETS.
 Can I apply?